THE AFCA APPROACH

 Traditional training focuses on competencies delivered individually, building to a qualification.
 AFCA uses a different approach, training students on a process underpinned by knowledge and skills to lead to a competency.

-Each student will be provided with an in-house manual that outlines all the knowledge and skills required but with all the essential elements of a sound forensic investigation process.
-AFCA acknowledges that each organisation conducts its investigations using different processes and procedures.
-However, by using this approach the student gains an understanding of each element of a forensics process and therefore is prepared for an organisational process.
+Each student will be provided with an in-house manual that outlines all the knowledge and skills required but with all the essential elements of a sound process.
+AFCA acknowledges that each organisation conducts its activities using different processes and procedures.
+However, by using this approach the student gains an understanding of each element of an apporpriate process and therefore is prepared for an organisational process.

 This approach has two intended effects: